MohamedElsheimy83/MohamedElsheimy83/README.md

 ### About Me:

-- 🌱 I’m currently learning ASP.NET Core
+- 🌱 I’m currently learning React
 - 📫 How to reach me: mohamed_elsheimy@yahoo.com
 - 🤔 I’m currently open for a new job opportunity
 - ⚡ Fun fact: I was an accountant before becoming a programmer